 The month has some fun events.
-While everyone loves to talk about, Ground Hog Day, Valentine’s Day and the Super Bowl in February, the big news in this month is that pitchers and catchers report.
-That’s the true sign of spring on its way.
+Everyone loves to talk about Ground Hog Day, Valentine’s Day, and the Super Bowl in February.
+However, the big news in February is that pitchers and catchers report kicking off spring training for a new baseball season.
+What’s a truer sign of spring?

 Black History Month takes place during February because Abraham Lincoln and Frederick Douglass were both born during the month.

 One of the earliest flowers to bloom in spring is the primrose.
 It is also the flower of February.